cadencestringer/Schedule_Builder/README.md

 # Schedule_Builder

 This application uses student input to generate every possible schedule combination for college students looking to enroll in classes.
+Built to run in Windows.

 1. A LIST OF ALL SOURCE FILES